sergkarpenko/nhibernate-doc/persistent-classes.rst

 ``Cat`` has a property called ``Id``.
 This property holds the primary key column of a database table.
-The property might have been called anything, and its type might have been any primitive type, ``string`` or ``System.DateTime``.
+The property might have been called anything, and its type might have been any primitive type, ``tring`` or ``System.DateTime``.
 (If your legacy database table has composite keys, you can even use a user-defined class with properties of these types - see the section on composite identifiers below.)